 - Upgrades and Monitor and FPGA upgrades are available as .fli files from the Internet the Downloads page of CED's website, www.ced.co.uk.
-You will find detailed instructions there on downloading the files. - TRY1401 Monitor and FPGA upgrades are implemented by updating the flash ROM using the TRY1401 utility.
+You will find detailed instructions there on downloading the files. - TRY1401 Monitor and FPGA upgrades are implemented by updating the SPI flash ROM using the TRY1401 utility.
 To open TRY1401, select

 From File select Update Flash.
 The destination for the new monitor is set automatically to block 2, and the FPGA image to block 3, so the old monitor and FPGA images are still there in case of disaster, e.g. power failure during the few seconds taken writing the file.
-Blocks 0 and 1 are pre-loaded; if you do write to them you are warned first.
-To use the new monitor or FPGA image, set the rear-panel Mode selector to 2 and switch the 1401 DC off and on again.
+Blocks 0 and 1 are pre-loaded.
+If you do write to them you are warned first.
+To use the new monitor or FPGA image, set the rear-panel Mode selector to 2 and switch the Power1401 DC off and on again.
 Check that the Power1401 is operating correctly.

-Analogue The ADC & DAC Test option inside TRY1401 is provided to calibration calibrate the ADC inputs.
-This involves opening the Power1401-3, since the ADC trimming controls are manuallyadjusted potentiometers (see page 36 on taking the lid off.)
+- Analogue calibration The ADC & DAC Test option inside TRY1401 is provided to calibrate the ADC inputs.
 Before we ship your unit, we run this program and set the waveform system to an accuracy of approximately 0.5 mV, or three least significant bits (LSBs).
-On the $\pm 5$ V range, one sixteen-bit LSB corresponds to only $150 \,\mu$ V, which is of the same magnitude as the drift caused by the normal ageing of components.
+On the $\pm 5 \text{ V}$ range, one sixteen-bit LSB corresponds to only 150 μV, which is of the same magnitude as the drift caused by the normal ageing of components.
 Therefore, if accurate voltage measurement is important to you, we suggest that you calibrate your Power1401 against a known standard as part of your experimental protocols, and check the absolute accuracy once every six months.
-We find that most units drift by substantially less than thirty-two LSBs (0.05%) over this period.

-Equipment needed To make use of this program you will need a fine trimming tool or a 1.4 mm flat-bladed jeweller's screwdriver, a few BNC-to-BNC cables and a BNC tee-junction, and an accurate digital voltmeter (DVM) with a resolution of 10 $\mu$ V on the ±5 V range.
+We find that most units drift by substantially less than thirty-two LSBs (0.05%) over this period. - Equipment needed To make use of this program you will need two BNC-to-BNC cables, a BNC tee-junction, and an accurate digital voltmeter (DVM) having a resolution of $10 \,\mu\text{V}$ on the $\pm 5 \,\text{V}$ range.
 It is most important that you allow the Power1401 to warm up, with power on for at least thirty minutes before you start the calibration, to allow the system to reach thermal equilibrium.

 Alternatively, you may choose to return your Power1401 to CED for calibration.
-See page 46 for advice on sending it back.
+See page 45 for advice on sending it back.